CAPTCHA and accessibility

 Checking form submission time

 Script the page the form is on in such a way to monitor how long it took the user to submit the form.
-If the form is submitted too quickly (e.g. within a few seconds) or too slowly (e.g. after 45mins), it was most likely completed by a bot.
+If the form is submitted too quickly (for example, within a few seconds) or too slowly (for example, after 45 minutes), it was most likely completed by a bot.

 For other approaches, see: